Circulant matrix: In linear equations

 This algorithm is much faster than the standard Gaussian elimination, especially if a fast Fourier transform is used.

 In graph theory

-In graph theory, a graph or digraph whose adjacency matrix is circulant is called a circulant graph (or digraph).
+In graph theory, a graph or digraph whose adjacency matrix is circulant is called a circulant graph/digraph.
 Equivalently, a graph is circulant if its automorphism group contains a full-length cycle.
 The Möbius ladders are examples of circulant graphs, as are the Paley graphs for fields of prime order.